Getting the Most from the Mission Explorer

 Click on the EDDB Import buttons in the two EDDB Import sections.
 This will take approximately 5 minutes to complete.

 Tip: To automatically keep the database as up-to-date as possible, the Settings tab allows you to schedule imports of the stations and commodities.
-If your playing lots of missions within Elite, I'd suggest a frequent update.
+If your playing lots of missions within Elite, frequent updates are recommended.

 Now that the EDDB updates are out of the way, we can begin making use of the database and the search facility.